China (The Office): Synopsis

-While at the dentist, Michael Scott (Steve Carell) reads an article about China's growing global power, and he decides that China must be stopped before it takes over the United States.
-Oscar Martinez (Oscar Nunez) tries to correct one of the statements, but when Ryan Howard (B. J. Novak) checks the fact online, it turns out Michael's statement was correct.
+While at the dentist, Michael Scott reads an article about China's growing global power, and he decides that China must be stopped before it takes over the United States.
+Oscar Martinez tries to correct one of the statements, but when Ryan Howard checks the fact online, it turns out Michael's statement was correct.
 Everyone mocks Oscar for his mistake, as Oscar is usually the smartest one in the office, having built this reputation by often correcting his coworkers.
 Oscar invites Michael for a cup of coffee to discuss China in more detail, but the other employees realize that he is trying to reestablish himself as the office's intellectual heavyweight.
 Seeing an opportunity to give Oscar a taste of his own medicine, they start quizzing Michael on different facts about China, but he cannot answer, so Ryan gives him note cards to keep track.
 When Michael and Oscar have their conversation, Ryan, Erin, Jim, Andy, and Kelly also sit in to watch.
-Michael begins to blank, but then changes the subject to the value of the conversation itself.
-The employees toast him, leaving Oscar just as bothered as before.
+Michael is eventually stumped and humiliated by Oscar, but counters by praising the United States' allowing people the freedom to have conversations such as theirs.
+Ryan, Erin, Jim, Andy and Kelly celebrate and agree with Michael as Oscar attempts to point out he still won the debate, much to his frustration.

-Everyone in the office complains about Dwight Schrute's (Rainn Wilson) building standards, such as half-plying toilet paper, adding motion sensors to the lights, and placing a roach billboard over the windows to the office.
-Pam Halpert (Jenna Fischer), as office administrator, threatens to move everyone to a different building if nothing is done.
+Everyone in the office complains about Dwight Schrute's building standards, such as half-plying toilet paper, adding motion sensors to the lights, and placing a roach billboard over the windows to the office.
+Pam Halpert, as office administrator, threatens to move everyone to a different building if nothing is done.
 She leaves and comes back with pictures of a newer office space and says they can move in three months.
 Dwight investigates and finds that the office building does not exist.
-When Dwight plays coy around Pam, she admits to Jim Halpert (John Krasinski) that she lied about the office building and that she is afraid of failing again after failing as an artist and a salesperson.
+When Dwight plays coy around Pam, she admits to Jim Halpert that she lied about the office building and that she is afraid of failing again after failing as an artist and a salesperson.
 Jim tries in vain to reassure her, and she breaks down in tears.
-Later Nate (Mark Proksch), Dwight's building assistant, discreetly gives Pam a book on the state building regulations.
+Later Nate, Dwight's building assistant, discreetly gives Pam a book on the state building regulations.
 Pam shows Dwight that his policies are in violation of the laws written in the book, so Dwight puts everything back to normal.
 The camera crew confronts Dwight with footage showing that he overheard Pam's conversation with Jim and instructed Nate to give her the book on the building regulations.
 Dwight admits that he allowed her to win, but mocks the idea that he did so out of compassion.